tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 ### How to Read `builtin_code`

 The builtin operator code value will co-exist in the two fields.
-Some old schema version 3 models will have the default value in the new field.
-Always the maximum value of the two fields always will be the correct value.
+Old schema version 3 models will have the default value in the new field.
+For those old schema models, the `deprecated_builtin_code` field should be read when the default value is set in the new `builtin_code` field.

 ```
   BuiltinOperator builtin_code = (op_code->builtin_code ? op_code->builtin_code